PodgeCollins/theSimpsonsMemoryGame_MS2/README.md

 ## Furthur Testing:

-    -The Website was tested on Google Chrome & Safari
+    -The Website was tested on Google Chrome, Safari & Internet Explorer

-    -It was viewed on a variety of devices such a Laptop, Ipad and Oneplus5.
+    -It was viewed on a variety of devices such a Laptop, Tablet, iPhone and Oneplus5.

     -A large amount of testing was done to ensure the javascript worked on numerous devices.